 For non-inherited IRAs, a QCD is reported on taxes as a normal distribution on IRS Form 1099-R. However, a QCD is reported as a death distribution for Inherited IRAs or Inherited Roth IRAs.
 It is important to communicate to your accountant that you have made a QCD, and to provide the information about how much you donated from your IRA.

 When doing your taxes, the QCD will reduce the amount of your IRA distribution that is taxable.
 These contributions will not be itemized charitable contributions, as most people have reported their charitable contributions up until this point.
-In this instance, a tax advisor could be helpful in properly reporting your qualified charitable distribution for tax purposes.
+In this instance, a tax advisor or tax planner could be helpful in properly reporting your qualified charitable distribution for tax purposes.

 If you are interested and qualify for QCDs in the South Carolina area, be sure to contact a Certified Financial Planner TM practitioner at Morris Financial Concepts.
 Our professionals are ready to help guide you in making strategic financial decisions.